-Yona Benjamin: What are your answers to your own question.
-What is your favorite piece, what is the greatest piece?
+Yona Benjamin: What are your answers to your own questions?
+What is your favorite piece?
+What is the greatest piece?

-I personally also love the vision of St. Phillip Neri, the cover of the catalogue.
-It has the psychology of the Saint in ecstasy and how the angels respond to him, it has the movement, the abstraction of the lines which seen in isolation do not depict a form, but our eyes resolve them.
-You also can see that at time Guercino is, well, not so good at drawing hands—they are lumpy, but… he’s working quickly, and just for himself: It doesn't matter.
+I personally also love the vision of St. Phillip Neri, the cover of the catalog.
+It has the psychology of the saint in ecstasy and how the angels respond to him; it has the movement, the abstraction of the lines, which seen in isolation do not depict a form, but our eyes resolve them.
+You also can see that at times Guercino is, well, not so good at drawing hands—they are lumpy, but he’s working quickly, and just for himself.
+It doesn't matter.
 It’s a great, lively, compelling drawing, regardless of one or another detail.